pedscoffee/PhysicianPromptEngineering/ai-scribe-best-practices.md

       <div class="card">
         <div class="card-body">
           <p class="text-lg">
             AI medical scribes offer a new way forward—replacing the burden of "pajama time" with a workflow that is faster, better, and requires less energy.
-By offloading the "secretary part of your brain," you can stop holding details in your working memory and focus entirely on the patient.
+By offloading the "secretary" part of your brain, you can stop holding details in your working memory and focus entirely on the patient.
           </p>
         </div>
       </div>